freerange/site/soups/weeknotes/weeks-520-to-524.snip.markdown

 ## Mission Patch

 We built a thing!
 Well.
 Ben, Chris and James built a thing while I was busy doing nothing.
 [Mission Patch][mission-patch] makes it super easy to design and print mission patch stickers to help your team celebrate success.
-Give it a go and [let us know][contact] what you think.
+Give it a go and [let us know][contact-mp] what you think.

 We've had in the region of 10 to 15 orders so far.
 There's clearly some way to go before it could be classed as sustainable but it's still incredibly satisfying to earn money from something we've built.
 Thanks to everyone who have helped by buying patches and by giving us early feedback: it's much appreciated.